Z0rdak/Yet-Another-World-Protector/README.md

 Don't hesitate to propose them to me.
 Just hop on to our discord server!
 Or alternatively, open a new [issue](https://github.com/Z0rdak/Yet-Another-World-Protector/issues) on our GitHub page!

-# Credits

-- Special thanks to IVEN#2107 for the mod logo!
-- Special thanks to Reincarnaciya for the russian translation!
-- Special thanks to petersv5 aka. ptefar, for help porting flags to fabric!

 # License

-This mod is released under the GNU LESSER GENERAL PUBLIC LICENSE Version 3.
+This mod is released under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3.

 # Links